Nonparametric Inference for Balance in Signed Networks: Discussions

 \section{Discussions}

-In this work, we have introduced a nonparametric inference method to measure the overall degree of balance in signed networks.
-Under the proposed node-exchangeable graphon model for signed networks, we construct confidence intervals for the population parameters characterizing balance and weak balance.
-We have established the coverage guarantee of our method across varying degrees of balance.
-The proposed inference procedure is as computationally efficient as a simple normal approximation while offering a higher-order approximation.
-Additionally, we have applied our method to evaluate empirical evidence of balance in various real-world signed networks, where our results indicate strong evidence of balance in most networks examined.
+While our Edgeworth expansion provides refined distributional approximations for inference on the balance parameter, its practical utility for hypothesis testing depends critically on the choice of a scientifically meaningful balance-free null model.
+For instance, the ``Adjusted baseline'' null used in Section~\ref{sec: real_world_example} only matches the overall proportion of negative edges but does not account for other structural properties of the observed network, such as degree heterogeneity or the dependence of edge signs on local structure.
+Incorporating other conditional nulls~\citep{feng2022testing} would require characterizing the conditional distribution of balance statistics given observed network features, which would involve substantially different technical tools and raise additional challenges for power analysis.
+Developing inference procedures under such conditional null models is therefore an important direction for future work.

-Our empirical findings highlight the importance of sign information and the necessity of incorporating balance into statistical modeling for future work.
+Our empirical findings also highlight the importance of sign information and the necessity of incorporating balance into statistical modeling for future work.
 Notably, in the protein-protein interaction network, we observed a high proportion of balanced triangles.
 We conjecture that this observation may be common in network data constructed by computing pairwise correlations from nodal measurements, such as neuron-neuron and gene-gene interactions \citep{zalesky2012connectivity,xia2013brainnet,greene2015understanding, wang2018network}.
 Exploring the application of balance theory for more efficient statistical analysis in these contexts is an intriguing direction for future work.

-In this work, we focus on inferring the degree of balance within time-static signed networks.
-However, the core principle of balance theory is its tendency to avoid conflicts that might destabilize the system, inherently moving towards a more balanced state.
-An interesting direction for future research is to develop inference tools for balance in the context of dynamic signed networks.
+Finally, this work focuses on inference for the degree of balance within time-static signed networks.
+More broadly, however, balance theory is often interpreted dynamically: systems tend to avoid conflict and evolve toward more balanced configurations.
+This perspective suggests developing inference tools for balance in the context of dynamic signed networks as another natural direction for future research.